jsdealy/latin/miscellae/guideToLatinConversation.md

 the clouds.
 (Sat.
 Ill, 78.)

 Omne animi vitium tanto conspectius in se.
-Crimen habet, quanto major qui peccat liabe- tur.
+Crimen habet, quanto major qui peccat liabetur.

 In every human fault, the sinner's rank displays its vileness on a pedestal of shame